top of page

 WHAT PEOPLE SAY

 As a young LGBTQ+ person who has struggled with the idea of potentially having to hide part of her identity in order to pursue the career she is most passionate about, it was incredibly helpful and inspiring to hear the experiences of the panelists.
-My sexuality has been one of my main concerns when thinking about a career in the foreign service vs the NGO field, and this was the first time I have seen a space that answered a lot of the questions I had been asking about that reality.
+My sexuality has been one of my main concerns when thinking about a career in the foreign service versus the NGO field, and this was the first time I have seen a space that answered a lot of the questions I had been asking about that reality.
 I hope to see events like this in the future, and will be sure to attend if so.

 Prospective Foreign Service Officer